amanuell2/crave-test-project/README.md

 - If the startup accomplishes all tasks in the phase, it’s marked as done and unlocks the next phase.

 - Tasks cannot be marked as completed unless all tasks in the previous phase were completed.
+- Display money reward the currency fetched using graphql client

 ##